h2oai/tutorials/Driverless AI/natural-language-processing-sentiment-analysis /natural-language-processing-sentiment-analysis.md

 ## Next Steps

-Check out the following tutorial in the learning path:  [Get Started with Open Source Custom Recipes](https://training.h2o.ai/products/tutorial-3a-get-started-with-open-source-custom-recipes-tutorial).
+Check out the following self-paced course in the learning path: [Get Started with Open Source Custom Recipes](https://training.h2o.ai/products/self-paced-course-3a-get-started-with-open-source-custom-recipes).
 In it, you will learn the following:

 - What is Bring Your Own Recipe?
 - What is a recipe?